Radio Pakistan: Overview

-According to one of the pioneers of Radio Pakistan, Agha Nasir (9 February 1937 - 12 July 2016), three radio stations at Dhaka (established in 1939), Lahore (1937) and Peshawar Radio Station (1935) existed at the time of independence of Pakistan on 14 August 1947.
+According to Agha Nasir, one of the pioneers of Radio Pakistan, three radio stations at Dhaka (established in 1939), Lahore (1937) and Peshawar Radio Station (1935) existed at the time of independence of Pakistan on 14 August 1947.
 There was no radio station in the capital of Pakistan, Karachi in 1947.
 On a high priority basis, a major program of expansion saw new stations opened at Karachi and Rawalpindi in 1948, and a new broadcasting house at Karachi in 1950.
 This was followed by new stations at Hyderabad (1951), Quetta (1956), a second station at Rawalpindi (1960) and a Receiving Centre at Peshawar (1960).
 In 1970, training facilities were opened in Islamabad and a station opened at Multan.

-A 1973 law, signed by Zulfikar Ali Bhutto (President and later Prime minister) regulated Pakistan Broadcasting Corporation (PBC) as "to publish, circulate, distribute and regulate (reliable and trusted) news and information in any part of the world in any manner that may be deemed fit".
+A 1973 law, signed by Zulfikar Ali Bhutto (President and later prime minister) mandated the Pakistan Broadcasting Corporation (PBC) "to publish, circulate, distribute and regulate (reliable and trusted) news and information in any part of the world in any manner that may be deemed fit".

-Its one core mission states: "education, news and information to be brought to public awareness the whole range of significant activity.".
-It was converted into Pakistan Broadcasting Corporation on 20 December 1972 as a statutory body governed by the board of directors and Director General.
+One of its core missions is to "bring to public awareness the whole range of significant activity and to present news or events in as factual‚ accurate and impartial a manner as possible."
+It was converted into Pakistan Broadcasting Corporation on 20 December 1972 as a statutory body governed by a board of directors and Director General.
 The Radio Pakistan World Service was established on 21 April 1973.
 The service reached the remotest parts of Pakistan with stations at Gilgit (1977) and Skardu (1977) in the far north and Turbat (1981) in the far southwest.
-From 1981 to 1982 stations and transmitters were also established at Dera Ismail Khan, Khuzdar and Faisalabad.
+From 1981 to 1982 stations, and transmitters were also established at Dera Ismail Khan, Khuzdar and Faisalabad.
 Radio Pakistan opened a new broadcasting house in Khairpur on 7 May 1986, followed by relay stations in 1989 at Sibi and on 21 March 1991 in Abbottabad.